 “There is nothing down here that will create a fire hazard.
 In fifty years this mine has never had a fire,” the tram driver replied.

 The next stop on the tour was a display of two wooden toilets.
-The mine did not have plumbing until it was opened to the public.
+The mine did not have plumbing until they opened it to the public.
 The wooden toilets provided some comfort for the miners while doing their business over a hole.
 I asked my wife if she thought those wooden toilets would burn, she said, “Yea, those and the piles of trash we saw earlier.”
 I thought about the large rubber tractor tires on Voyager, held my emergency breathing device a little closer, and thanked the Hutchinson City Fire Marshal for doing his job.

 I share this story about the wooden dynamite boxes that made up a draft wall (the ones that couldn’t be found) and the piles of paper and wooden trash (that would have never burned until the Fire Marshal required some fire extinguishers) because our tram driver’s claim was just as ridiculous as denying the age of the Universe or that evolution is real.

 The tram driver has a dogma that says government can’t do anything right, and the Holderman father has a dogma that says his God created heaven and Earth.
 For both men, any fact that doesn’t fit that dogma does not exist.
-Even when they are standing six-hundred-feet underground, and looking right at it.
+Even when they are standing six-hundred-feet underground and looking right at it.

 I don’t understand it.
 I am certain my God does not require me to deny facts to be worthy of his salvation.
 Why on Earth would yours?